chocolatey-community/chocolatey-packages-template/README.md

 ### Getting started

-1. Fork this repository and rename it to `chocolatey-packages` (on GitHub - go into Settings, Repository name and rename).
+1. Click "Use this template" then "Create a new repository".
+Name it `chocolatey-packages`
 1. Clone the repository locally.
 1. Head into the `setup` folder and perform the steps in the README there.
 1. Edit this README.
 Update the badges at the top.